gdsmith1/Replicant/README.md

 * Terraform
 * Terragrunt
 * Make
+Mac users with Homebrew can install these with `brew bundle` from the root of the project.

 ### Tooling for Local Hosting
 The following additional tools are required to run Replicant locally: